luiscm17/ai-102-azure/1-ai-agents/Instructions/06-multi-remote-agents-with-a2a.md

    run = self.client.runs.create_and_process(thread_id=thread.id, agent_id=self.agent.id)
     ```

     The code provided in the rest of the file will process and return the agent's response.

 1. Save the code file (*CTRL+S*).
 Now you're ready to share the agent's skills and card with the A2A protocol.

 1. Enter the following command to edit the title agent's `server.py` file

-    ```bash
+    ```
    code server.py
     ```